We celebrate 28 years of publishing. Please consider making a DGR tax-free donation.

 Submissions of poetry in translation can be sent to our Translations Editor at any time: alice [@] cordite.org.au.

 The following conditions apply to all poetry submissions:

-6. Submissions will only be accepted via our online submission form.
+- Submissions will only be accepted via Submittable …

 GENERAL SUBMISSION GUIDELINES

-Cordite accepts submissions from any place on planet earth.
-The generous support from the Australia Council for the Arts allows Cordite to offer payments to Australian citizen or permanent resident contributors.
+We accept submissions from any place on earth.
+Our funding partners allow us to offer payments to Australian citizens or permanent resident contributors.

 Cordite Scholarly is a section of Cordite Poetry Review devoted to peer-reviewed research on Australian and international poetry and poetics.
 Essays published in Cordite Scholarly are reviewed by at least two members of Cordite’s Academic Advisory Board and are also eligible for Department of Innovation, Industry, Science and Research (DIISR) points.